technotip/HookExamples/Topup/readme.md

 ### Important:

 - The funding account must have enough XAH to cover all requests.
 - Care must be taken while setting the global balance threshold(HookParameter B) of the funding account, and the minimum balance threshold(HookParameter A) of the requesting account.
 It's recommended to set them equal to each other.
+Or the requesting accounts balance threshold must be equal or less than the global request amount of the fuding account.

 Example:

 Case 1:
 Hook 2: Global request amount = 100 XAH, Hook 1: Minimum balance threshold = 99 XAH.
 Then the topup can be successful.